tagatac/scidvspc/README.txt

   4.0.1.
 Linux , Unix

-  Installing from source is reccommended, though there exists deb packages (from third parties) in the linux packages
+  Installing from source is reccommended, though there exists deb packages of some versions (from third parties) in the linux packages
   <https://sourceforge.net/projects/scidvspc/files/linux%20packages/>

   Scid vs. PC requires Wish (Tcl/Tk) 8.5 or later and a C++ compiler.
-  Example packages required include "tcl, tk, tcl-devel, tk-devel" and "gcc-c++ , libstdc++"; but of course will vary with your distribution.
+  Example packages required include "tcl, tk, tcl-dev, tk-dev" and "gcc, g++ , libstdc++"; but of course will vary with your distribution.

   The default installation directory is /usr/local, which is generally empty, but any version of Scid here will be overwritten.
 To install